My-Name-Is-Nabil/Landing-Page/README.md

 ## Scroll To Top Button

-If the browser is scrolled bellof the fold of the page, a scroll to top button will appear at the bottom right of the screen, this is achieved by "showScrollToTopButton()" function.
+If the browser is scrolled bellow the fold of the page, a scroll to top button will appear at the bottom right of the screen, this is achieved by "showScrollToTopButton()" function.
 Clicking on the button will scroll the user to the top of the page using the function "scrollToTop()".